codecraftingtools/tydl/doc/data_reference.rst

 attributes are supported:

 abbreviations
-  List of text substitutions definitions (e.g. `macros <macro>`, `short
-  <short>`) that can be used in the definitions of other attributes in this
+  List of text substitutions definitions (e.g. `macros <macro>`, ``short``) that can be used in the definitions of other attributes in this entity.
-  entity.
-This list attribute is considered *extensible* by derived classes.
+  This list attribute is considered *appendable* by extensions of this entity.

 bit_numbering
   Indicates the `bit numbering`_ convention adopted by this data type.
 Valid